born2net/mediaArduino/README.md

 In Mac, I am not sure where are they located, it should be within the installation directory of the Arduino IDE installed App.

-Next, we will burn in the FirmatNodeJs.ino C sketch into Arduino
+Next, we will burn in the firmata.ino C sketch into Arduino

 In the Arduino IDE App select to open the sketch of:
 <pre>
-FirmatNodeJs/FirmatNodeJs.ino
+firmata/firmata.ino
 </pre>

 In the Arduino IDE App select Tools > Port > and select the Com port or IP address of the Arduino